Chart Color Schemes

 An assessment of population growth drivers in Ararat reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Ararat's population is estimated at around 8,631 as of Feb 2026.
-This reflects an increase of 131 people since the 2021 Census, which reported a population of 8,500.
-The change is inferred from AreaSearch's resident population estimate of 8,328 in June 2024 and additional validated new addresses since the Census date.
+As of Feb 2026, Ararat's population is estimated at around 8,631, reflecting an increase of 131 people since the 2021 Census which reported a population of 8,500.
+This change was inferred from AreaSearch's resident population estimate of 8,328 following examination of ABS' latest ERP data release (June 2024) and additional validated new addresses since the Census date.
 This level of population equates to a density ratio of 53 persons per square kilometer.
 Ararat's 1.5% growth since the 2021 census exceeded the SA3 area's 1.0%, marking it as a growth leader in the region.
-Overseas migration was primarily responsible for this growth.
+Overseas migration was primarily driving this growth.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.

 Frequently Asked Questions - Population